tc39/ecmarkdown/README.md

 ## Syntax

+### Top-Level Constructs

-Every Ecmarkdown fragment is a **numeric list**.
-They are written as a series of lines, each starting with `1. `.
+Every Ecmarkdown fragment is a either a **numeric list** or a **paragraph**.
+These two base productions can contain other productions.

+**Numeric lists** are written as a series of lines, each starting with `1. `.
 Lines can be indented by multiples of exactly two spaces to indicate nesting.
+To convert a numeric list, use `ecmarkdown.list(stringOfText)` to get back HTML for the list (with root element `<ol>`).

+**Paragraphs** are a single line of text.
+To convert a paragraph, use `ecmarkdown.paragraph(stringOfText)` to get back HTML for the paragraph (with root element `<p>`).

+In the future we will unify these into a single parser that allows multiple paragraphs, multiple lists, and any combination thereof.
+But for now the above is what's fallen out of the work done so far.

+### Inline Constructs

+Within a paragraph or list item line, the following can be used:

 **Variables** are written as `_x_` and are translated to `<var>x</var>`.
 Variables cannot contain spaces, but can contain underscores.